danswer-ai/danswer/CONTRIBUTING.md

 npm i
 ```

-Install Playwright (required by the Web Connector)
+Install Playwright (required by the Web Connector), with the python venv active, run:
 ```bash
 playwright install
 ```